ejschoen/tern-validate/README.md

 1. Put `[cc.artifice/tern-validate "0.1.0"]` into the `:plugins` vector of the project.clj file for the project that uses tern.
 2. Install your project (`lein install`) or run under the repl (`lein repl`).
-3. Initialize a korma connection to your database.
 4. Call `tern-validate.core/validate`, which will return `true` or `false`.
+You must provide a function of no arguments that returns the current database version (i.e., the maximum version number in the `schema_versions` table).
 You may pass an optional callback function, which must accept a single argument, a map, that describes the validation status.

 Out of the box, tern-validate will tell you if the running database exactly matches the version number of the latest migration in